 Who flies fighter planes?
 The U.S. military uses fighter planes to help protect our country.
 Featuring some of the most recognizable machines in the military, this book shows how these awesome planes work.

 What is a noun?
 It's easier to show than explain--and this book is brimming with examples.
-Author Brian Cleary and illustrator Jenya Promitsky creatively clarify the concept of nouns for young readers.
+Author Brian Cleary and illustrator Jenya Prosmitsky creatively clarify the concept of nouns for young readers.
 Nouns are printed in color for easy identification, and the playful rhymes and illustrations combine to highlight key words.